-Video Production I introduces students to basic terms and techniques of motion picture.
-Students focus on narrative story telling.
-Students will learn: video camera techniques, non-linear editing software, basic motion picture critique skills, and pre-production (treatment writing, storyboarding, and proposals) for the creation of traditional narrative motion pictures.
+In Video Production, students learn video camera techniques, non-linear editing software, basic motion picture critique skills, and pre-production (treatment writing, storyboarding, and proposals) for the creation of traditional and experimental films.
 Over the duration of this course, students will: understand and use various shots and angles; understand and use professional editing software; understand and use a three-point lighting scheme; edit image and sound in a narrative fashion; mix sound to form a soundtrack; understand and use basic camera functions; use storyboards to further planning and pre-production; write treatments and proposals; collaborate with other students in a film project; develop critique skills through group workshops; learn producer-director relationships; and develop planning and implementation skills.
-Students will create three to five personal narrative motion pictures, including at least one adaptation.
+Each term, focus may shift between documentary, narrative, or experimental filmmaking.

 In Media Design students explore various disciplines, from creative writing to film, that include elements of graphic design.
 In this course, skills developed include: using Photoshop and Illustrator, studying and creating “zines,” designing posters and other promotional print materials, and perfecting layout/font/image quality.

 Students work as a collective voice to offer comments on the work of other students in Media Arts.
 Each week students volunteer to submit a piece that is ready for review.
-The process begins on Wednesday of each week, when the written works are collected and copied for submission to the group.
-Video and Creative Writing students participate in critiquing one another's work on Friday.
-Both the videos and the writing (fiction/poetry/screenplays) are accompanied by a set of questions, created by the submitting student.
+Video and Creative Writing students participate in critiquing one another's work by responding to questions posed by the creators.
 These questions allow the author or director to control and focus the feedback they receive from the group.
 Of the many qualities of this class, one is the realization of the importance of an audience.
-Students' work is intended to speak to an audience and in this environment students can learn to determine whether or not their pieces successfully communicate their intentions to an audience.
 Conversely, the audience (or fellow Media Arts students) learn to give helpful and constructive feedback.

 In this class, we'll study and practice the oldest media art: text as such.
 Since writing has been around for many millennia, and has a myriad of forms and purposes, we'll narrow things down to three genres that rely on no other technology but placing tiny symbols on a flat surface in order to engage readers: poetry, fiction, and creative nonfiction.
 At the root of all the disparate materials selected for this course is the authors’ desire to surprise their readers.
 This surprise may vary from shock to astonishment to revelation to amusement.
 But the question at the root of it all is the real puzzle: how do language and elements of poetry and prose come together on the page?
 The best way to begin to figure it out is to read closely and write bravely.